 Here's how it would boost our public health system

-Queensland’s hospitals are already operating at more than 100% capacity, and that’s before a COVID-19 surge.
+Queensland’s hospitals are already operating at or near 100% capacity.
 An extra billion dollars each year would:

 - Boost our hospital system with an extra $750 million investment, creating an additional 500 beds, across ICU, emergency and inpatient wards .

-- Enhance our state’s Hospital at Home options by delivering it publicly with an extra $280 million per year, ensuring Queenslanders with COVID-19 in a stable condition can isolate at home with the healthcare they need to get better.
+- Enhance our state’s Hospital at Home options by delivering it publicly with an extra $280 million per year.
 This will add the equivalent of at least 200 beds to the hospital system.

 Making the Big Banks pay their fair share